 Written by Ronald S. Barlow.
 Windmill Publishing Co., El Cajon, CA, 1989.

 Review: There are a surprising number of books out there on toilets, privies, outhouses, and the like.
 Most of them are either weird or insubstantial.
 This one, however, is a solid, funny, and well-illustrated volume on the subject of American outhouses.
 There are over 100 photos, old steel engravings, humorous postcards, and construction diagrams that can be used to build different types of outhouses.

 Written by Lloyd Kahn, Blair Allen, & Julie Jones, 2004 Shelter Publications, 1989.

 Review: This book is for those whose homes or cottages have septic systems.
 It describes a basic gravity-flow septic system, including the tank and the drain field.

-- And for the small town facing the likelihood of a town-wide septic system upgrade, we provide advice on basic organization, dealing with engineers, and selecting the best option for wastewater disposa
+And for the small town facing the likelihood of a town-wide septic system upgrade, we provide advice on basic organization, dealing with engineers, and selecting the best option for wastewater disposal'.

 Foot Valve Location